xOcarin/AeroTennisOnline/README.md

 Fish Island Tennis is an online sports game controlled with mouse **motion controls**!
 The game has an original soundtrack with the main theme coming to spotify soon!
+**A fully playable build is availble in this repo, no Unity editor required!**
 Download and play with your friends over steam!